Benefits to Open Concept Floor Plans

 Many people who live in homes with open concept floor plans cite their convenience when entertaining as one of their biggest assets.
 In an open concept home, guests don’t have to be corralled into a single room in the home.
 Instead, hosts and their guests can roam freely from room to room because there are no walls dividing common areas.
 This can make gatherings feel less cramped than in homes with more traditional floor plans.

 The safety of open concept floor plans may be most applicable to parents of young children.
-Open concept floor plans allow parents to keep an eye on their children while cooking dinner, working from home, or tending to other chores around the house.
-Since there are no walls to divide rooms in open concept homes, parents don’t have to wonder what those curious kids are up to because they can see them at all times.
+Open concept floor plans allow parents to keep an eye on their children while cooking dinner, working from home or tending to other chores around the house.
+Since there are no walls to divide rooms in open concept homes, parents don’t have to wonder what their curious kids are up to because they can see them at all times.

 Open concept floor plans continue to be popular among homebuyers and might prove to be the most lasting home design trend of the early 21st century.